 According to the Bureau of Labor Statistics, from 2011 to 2017, 614 workers lost their lives in forklift-related incidents, and more than 7,000 experienced nonfatal injuries necessitating days away from work each year.
-The most common types of forklift accidents include:
+The most common types of accidents include:

-The requirements dictate that employers need to develop and implement a training program based on the general principles of safe vehicle operation and the hazards created by the vehicle.
+The requirements dictate that Austin employers need to develop and implement a training program based on the general principles of safe vehicle operation and the hazards created by the vehicle.
 The employer is responsible for evaluating the operator’s performance, and for offering a refresher when unsafe driving has been observed or workplace conditions change.

 Forklift accidents fall into two categories: operator negligence and employer negligence.
 Examples of operator negligence include:

 There could be an overlap between these two categories.
 An employee might make an improperly fast turn because the employer has failed to offer adequate training or clearly communicate safety guidelines.
 An accident may occur because inadequate equipment maintenance made it difficult to properly load.
 Lack of access to proper safety equipment may make it impossible for employees to abide by safety regulations, leading to an accident.
 There may be many potential causes to examine and different parties involved, which is why contacting a lawyer for advice is a wise idea.

 Injuries caused by forklift incidents are often severe enough that the victim requires emergency medical treatment and must miss at least several days of work.
 In severe cases, the victim may be unable to return to work at all or may be killed.

 If employer negligence has played a role in your accident, there may be cause to pursue compensation for your medical bills and other losses and damages.
 A forklift accident lawyer can help you better understand your case and your rights, as well as offer support through a difficult time.

 An expert Austin attorney will help you navigate whatever complex issues may play a role in your case.
 Factors that can complicate a case include: